rclone/rclone/docs/content/chunker.md

 If decimal chunk number has less digits than the number of hashes, it is left-padded by zeros.
 If the decimal string is longer, it is left intact.
-By default numbering starts from 1 but there is another option that allows user to start from 0, eg. for compatibility with legacy software.
+By default numbering starts from 1 but there is another option that allows user to start from 0, e.g. for compatibility with legacy software.

 For example, if name format is `big_*-##.part` and original file name is `data.txt` and numbering starts from 0, then the first chunk will be named